pydata/xarray/doc/contributing.rst

 .. note::

     For small changes, such as fixing a typo, you don't necessarily need to build and test xarray locally.
-    If you make your changes then :ref:`commit and push them to a new branch <contributing.pushing>`, xarray's automated :ref:`continuous integration tests <contributing.ci>` will run and check your code in various ways.
+    If you make your changes then :ref:`commit and push them to a new branch <contributing.changes>`, xarray's automated :ref:`continuous integration tests <contributing.ci>` will run and check your code in various ways.
     You can then try to fix these problems by committing and pushing more commits to the same branch.

+    You can also avoid building the documentation locally by instead :ref:`viewing the updated documentation via the CI <contributing.pr>`.

     To speed up this feedback loop or for more complex development tasks you should build and test xarray locally.